temach/k8s-training/README.md

 mode: nftables
 ```

-Its possible to manually edit the configmap and restart the kube-proxy pods, but for IaC use kubeadm:
+Its possible to manually edit the configmap, but for IaC use kubeadm:

 see: https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-reconfigure/
 ```